-Specify UTF-8 as the default charset for the Java SE APIs, so that APIs which depend on the default charset behave consistently across all JDK implementations and independently of the user’s operating system, locale, and configuration.
+Specify UTF-8 as the default charset of the standard Java APIs.
+With this change, APIs that depend upon the default charset will behave consistently across all implementations, operating systems, locales, and configurations.

-It is not a goal to define new Java SE or JDK-specific APIs, although this effort may identify opportunities where new convenience methods might make existing APIs more approachable or easier to use.
+- It is not a goal to define new standard Java APIs or supported JDK APIs, although this effort may identify opportunities where new convenience methods might make existing APIs more approachable or easier to use.

 Consider an application that creates a

-java.io.FileWriter with its one-argument constructor and then uses it to write some text to a file.
+java.io.FileWriter without passing a charset, and then uses it to write some text to a file.
 The resulting file will contain a sequence of bytes encoded using the default charset of the JDK running the application.
 A second application, run on a different machine or by a different user on the same machine, creates a

-java.io.FileReader with its one-argument constructor and uses it to read the bytes in that file.
+java.io.FileReader without passing a charset and uses it to read the bytes in that file.
 The resulting text contains a sequence of characters decoded using the default charset of the JDK running the second application.
-If the default charset differs between the JDK of the first application and the JDK of the second application, then the resulting text may be silently corrupted or incomplete, since these APIs replace erroneous input rather than fail.
+If the default charset differs between the JDK of the first application and the JDK of the second application then the resulting text may be silently corrupted or incomplete, since the

-Developers familiar with such hazards can use methods that take a charset argument explicitly.
-However, having to pass an argument prevents the methods from being used via method references (
+Developers familiar with such hazards can use methods and constructors that take a charset argument explicitly.
+However, having to pass an argument prevents methods and constructors from being used via method references (::) in stream pipelines.

-Sometimes developers attempt to set the default charset via the system property
+Developers sometimes attempt to configure the default charset by setting the system property

-Not all Java SE APIs defer to the JDK's choice of default charset.
+Not all standard Java APIs defer to the JDK's choice of default charset.
 For example, the methods in

 java.nio.file.Files that read or write files without a